Frequently Asked Questions

 Interviews generally take place from late December/early January through March.
 Students are accepted on a rolling basis and can expect to hear back regarding the results of their application within a month of their interview.

 Due to the rolling acceptance process, deposits are due 30 days from acceptance in order for fellows to hold their spot as we continue to accept students.
-The final payment is due in late May.
+The final payment is due in May.